You have no items in your cart.

-Mundus International delivers daily news direct to your inbox.
-Designed specifically for professionals, our customers value us for our insight, professionalism and reliability - and all for a fraction of the cost of a daily cup of coffee.
+Mundus International delivers Swedish news direct to your inbox.
+Designed specifically for professionals, our customers value us for our insight, professionalism and reliability - all for a fraction of the cost of a daily cup of coffee.

-Our news is written for foreign professionals working in Sweden, who need to understand the diversity of views and opinion in Swedish society.
-It is for businesses, trade groups, embassies and NGOs who are looking for English-language coverage of Swedish news.
-The news is also useful for Swedes who need a concise summary of what’s going on in Sweden.
+Mundus News is curated and written for foreign professionals working in Sweden, who need to understand the diversity of views and opinion in Swedish society.
+It is for businesses, trade groups, embassies and NGOs who are looking for daily English-language coverage of Swedish news.

 Mundus News covers important national and regional issues under 7 distinct segments;